wilsonzlin/minify-html/README.md

 It's an error if the sequence of characters following an ampersand (`&`) does not form a valid entity.

-Technically, entities must be of one of the following forms:
+Entities must be of one of the following forms:

 - `&name;`, where *name* is a reference to a valid HTML entity
 - `&nnnn;`, where *nnnn* is a Unicode code point in base 10